jonathanlking/Cycle-Hire-API-Node/README.md

 All distances calculated are 'as the crow flies' and are in m (to nearest metre).

+All data returned has a JSON content type.

 ##Station Object

 **The station object has the following structure, which is the same as used by TFL in their API.
 Their complete documentation is included and called "bch-feed-data-dictionary.pdf".**